Square and Shopify are two big names in the world of ecommerce but which one is the best for building an online store?

-Now this might not seem great but theme customization with Square is very good and there are plenty of options to help you build a good looking site, this is because the drag and drop customizer allows you to add, remove and rearrange sections within your page and there is a good selection of sections to choose from.
+Now this might not seem great but theme customization with Square is very good and there are plenty of options to help you build a good-looking site, this is because the drag-and-drop customizer allows you to:

 Running an ecommerce website can be challenging at times and you require some help, so what support do you get from these platforms?

-Square offer a range of support options, including:
+Square offers a range of support options, including:

-- Email Support – which aims to get back to you with 48 hours
+- Email Support – which aims to get back to you within 48 hours

 - Community Support Forum

 These are available to all users, Square also has some very good help documentation, which covers many of the more common issues that users experience when using Square.